-K12 obeys laws that protect education records.
+Stride obeys laws that protect education records.
 This includes the Family Educational Rights and Privacy Act (“FERPA”) and state laws about student records.
 Other entities can access those records only if allowed by those laws and they agree to keep them confidential as required by those same laws.
-K12 does not use a student’s PI to target the student for advertising.
-K12 does not sell PI.
-K12 does not illegally create profiles about a student.
-K12 does not use (unless We ask for and receive permission) a student’s PI for purposes unrelated to providing or improving their education where We are prohibited by law from doing so.
-If any part of this policy conflicts with FERPA or other laws, K12 will obey the standard that provides more protection for the education records.
+Stride does not use a student’s PI to target the student for advertising.
+Stride does not sell PI.
+Stride does not illegally create profiles about a student.
+Stride does not use (unless We ask for and receive permission) a student’s PI for purposes unrelated to providing or improving their education where We are prohibited by law from doing so.
+If any part of this policy conflicts with FERPA or other laws, Stride will obey the standard that provides more protection for the education records.

 We automatically receive Non-PI from your web browser or device connected to the Internet.
-That includes your IP address (the string of numbers that identifies the device), the name of the Web page you visited just before visiting ours, the page or pages you visit on our Site, and how much time you spend on each page.
+That includes your IP address (the string of numbers that identifies the device), the name of the Web page you visited immediately before visiting ours, the page or pages you visit on our Sites, and how much time you spend on each page.

-We use this information to monitor and improve our Site.
-We also use it to study Internet traffic trends, administer the Site, and gather information.
+We use this information to monitor and improve our Sites.
+We also use it to study Internet traffic trends, administer the Sites, and gather information.

-Except for “cookies,” We will not share non-PI unless i) We are required to by law, such as by a court order, ii) allowed to for law enforcement, health or safety purposes, iii) We collected it in the on-line school, to your child’s Local School, iv) to other companies that help us provide the K12 School Program, or v) where permitted, to protect K12’s legal rights.
+Except for “cookies,” We will not share non-PI unless i) We are required by law, such as by a court order, ii) We are allowed for law enforcement, health or safety purposes, iii) for the use of your or your child’s Local School, iv) for the use of other companies that help us provide the Stride School Program, or v) where permitted, to protect Stride’s legal rights.